 - Check the voltage (V) and power (W) of the computer charger.

-- Find an External Battery with a DC output port, having the same voltage (V) and equal or higher power (W).
-You may face certain problems:
+- Find an external battery with a DC output port, having the same voltage (V) and equal or greater power (W).
+You may encounter some problems:

-- You may not find a model with the same tension.
+- You may not find a model with the same voltage.

-- You may also not find a model with the same power, or not want to spend a lot of money.
+- You may also not be able to find a model with the same power, or may not want to spend a lot of money.

-- Verify that the External Battery has a cable and/or connector compatible with the computer's charging port.
+- Check that the external battery has a cable and/or connector compatible with the computer's charging port.

 External battery with AC port